hpi-epic/BP2021/README.md

 python3 ./manage.py test -v 2
 ```

-When deploying the webserver and the [API](#63-docker-api) you need to set two environment variables: `SECRET_KEY` (webserver `settings.py`) and `API_TOKEN`.
-Both should be random long strings.
-Set `API_TOKEN` on the webserver machine to the same value as on the machine you are running the API on, because you will need this for authorization against the API.

 ### 6.3.
 Docker API

 There is a RESTful API written with the python libary FastAPI for communicating with docker containers that can be found in `/docker`.